Instagram Tips & Strategies

 Category #3: Satisfying or Aspirational Content (Optimized for Replays)

-This content is pure eye candy.
-It’s either so aesthetically pleasing people want to see it again or it represents a result they wish to achieve someday.
-There's often very little talking, relying on visuals and music.
+This type of content is pure eye candy.
+It’s either visually pleasing, so people want to watch it again, or it showcases a result they aspire to achieve someday.
+Often, there's little talking, relying mainly on visuals and music.

 • Satisfying Processes: Cake decorating, power washing, painting, packaging orders, wood carving.